 Owing to low usage, Amtrak shuttered the Michigan Central Station on January 6, 1988.7 8 9 The passenger platforms were demolished in 2000 for an intermodal freight yard, which were later abandoned.8

-Various proposals for the restoration of Michigan Central Station were floated since the building’s closure in 1988, it has been host to extensive vandalism and deterioration.
-Various proposals for the restoration of the station have included a Trade Processing Center, that would convert the property into a customers and international trade processing center.
-It was considered advantageous due to its proximity to the Ambassador Bridge to Canada.
-The owner of the station at the time, Matty Maroun, who also owned the Ambassador Bridge, stated that until there is a tenant and a deal lined up, that he would not spend any money on preserving or cleaning the station.2 7
+Various proposals for the restoration of Michigan Central Station were floated since the building’s closure in 1988, including a Trade Processing Center that would convert the building into a customer and international trade processing center.2 7 It was considered advantageous due to its proximity to the Ambassador Bridge to Canada.
+The owner of the station at the time, Matty Maroun, who also owned the Ambassador Bridge, stated until that the was a tenant and deal lined up, that he would not spend any money on preserving or cleaning the depot property.

-Later, casino owner Manuel Moroun proposed a convention center and casino at a cost of $1.2 billion. $300 million of the cost would be tied into the restoration of the station.
+In 2004,, casino owner Manuel Moroun proposed a convention center and casino in the station at a cost of $1.2 billion.3 $300 million of the cost would be tied into the restoration of the station.
 Then-Mayor Kwame Kilpatrick later announced that the city was pursuing options to restore the depot into Detroit Police Department’s headquarters only for the deal to fall through in mid-2005.3 7 Restoration costs of Michigan Central Station were estimated between $80 to $300 million.1

 Since Michigan Central Station’s closure in 1988, the property has been the set for several films.1 The station was used for scenes in the movie Naqoyqatsi in September 2002, Four Brothers in 2004, The Island in January 2005, and Transformers in October 2006.7